JGailor/xwlists-clj/README.md

 I use his site all the time for researching the current meta for X-Wing Miniatures.
 It's a great resource for anyone interested in the community or playing X-Wing.

+This is also an effort at working with a somewhat bare-bones set of Clojure libraries for building webapps instead of relying on a framework like Luminus.
+That's not a knock across Luminus or frameworks but an attempt to work with simpler tools and explore what patterns emerge.

 ## Getting Started
 Clone the repository locally